yikeke/dbaas-docs/create-tidb-cluster.md

 summary: Learn how to create your TiDB Cloud cluster.
 ---

-# Create a TiDB Cloud luster
+# Create a TiDB Cloud Cluster

 This document describes how to create a TiDB Cloud cluster.